evykassirer/notes/cs365/README.md

 is to figure out f(x, y), where they both know how f works, by only sharing as little information as possible

-Def'n: A communiction protocol PI for functions mapping X x Y to Z is a binary tree where
+Def'n: A communiction protocol π for functions mapping X cross Y to Z is a binary tree where

 (i) every internal node v is labelled with a function a\_v: X -> {0,1} or